tibagni/cheatsheets/vim.md

 (        # jump to previous sentence
 %        # jump to matching {[{
-zz       # center cursor on screen
-Ctrl + f # move forward one full screen
+zz       # center cursor on screen z<CR>    # redraw, cursor line to top of window, cursor on first non-blank Ctrl + f # move forward one full screen
 Ctrl + b # move back one full screen
 Ctrl + d # move forward 1/2 a screen